Transporting Mobile and Modular homes

 We’re not experts to the whole real-estate game but here are a few things you should be aware of.

 • If buying or selling a mobile/modular home, make sure it has a CSA or BC electrical sticker.
 This can usually be found on the electrical panel.
-If the home does not have a sticker or CSA certificate you’ll need to have the home inspected through Technical Safety BC.
+If the home does not have a sticker or CSA certificate you’ll need to have the home inspected.

 • If the home DOES NOT have a CSA sticker, do not buy it till it does.
 It’s illegal to sell mobile homes without one.